joshunrau/bun-vite-bug/README.md

 # Bug

-This is a bug that occurs when using Bun and Vite, with a reverse proxy for the Vite dev server.
+This is a bug that occurs when using the Bun runtime and the Vite dev server, which is configured to run on port 3000.
+Requests to `/api` are reverse proxied to port 5500 where a dummy server is serving a message consisting of 1MB of random bytes.
+The fetch request occasionally when running with `bunx --bun vite` but does not with `bunx vite`.

 ## Reproduce